tomaszpaszek98/BigNumbers/README.md

 # BigNumbers

-This project provides a simple implementation of arithmetic operations (addition, subtraction, multiplication) for big numbers that exceed the limits of standard numeric types.
+This project provides a simple implementation of arithmetic operations (addition, subtraction, multiplication) for big numbers that exceed the limits of standard numeric types in c#.
 It is designed to work only with natural numbers (non-negative integers).
-Initially this project was created as a solution for exercise from book "[Zrozumieć Programowanie](https://zrozumiecprogramowanie.pl/#/mainPage)" wrote by Gynvael Coldwind but I decided to share with this project with you. :)
+Initially this project was created as a solution for exercise from book "[Zrozumieć Programowanie](https://zrozumiecprogramowanie.pl/#/mainPage)" wrote by Gynvael Coldwind but I decided to share project with you. :)

 ## Features